sibonile/ANIN-Handbook/docs/drought_indices.md

 ## General Overview
 All the tools developed in this project can be deployed and executed using Command Prompt, Jupyter Notebooks, or Docker.
 This section of the Handbook follows the previous section and presents a simple workflow for computing the drought indices from Command Prompt.
 For a more detailed explanation of each index, it's use and application, see the [Specifications](theoretical_basis.md).

+!!!
+Warning "Before your proceed"
+    1. Make sure have created and activated the [Python Virtual Environment](Installation.md#create-a-virtual-environment-with-python).
+    2. Make sure you have an active [OpenEO account](OpenEO.md).

 The table below shows the drought indices and their corresponding Python prompt.
 Please note that with CDI you must define a temporal extent.

 | Index         | Command                                    | Requirements    |